“Innovations in Care Delivery” Conference

-Albert Bothe Jr., MD, is Executive Vice President and Chief Medical Officer for the Geisinger Health System.
-In this role, he is responsible for guiding the activities of the 1,400 member provider group practice in 65 locations serving 43 counties and the five Geisinger hospitals.
+ALBERT BOTHE JR., MD, is Executive Vice President and Chief Medical Officer for the Geisinger Health System.
+In this role, he is responsible for guiding the activities of the 1,550 member provider group practice in 71 locations serving 43 counties and the six Geisinger hospitals.
 These activities include quality and performance improvement, credentialing, compensation, and new program development.
 As one of the executive leaders for the system, he is involved directly in clinical operations, capital planning and other issues for the clinic and the health system.
 Dr. Bothe previously served as Geisinger’s Chief Quality Officer with oversight responsibility for a variety of quality initiatives that derive from Geisinger’s strategic focus on improving the quality of care provided throughout the organization.
 He also served as Chief Medical Officer for the Geisinger Medical Center, a 475-bed tertiary/quaternary medical center.
 The Geisinger Medical Center provides a full range of specialty and subspecialty services for patients throughout central Pennsylvania.

 Dr. Bothe received his bachelor’s degree from Johns Hopkins University and his medical degree from Harvard Medical School.
 After completing general surgery training, he was a member of the surgical faculty at Harvard Medical School for 19 years, followed by the University of Chicago Pritzker School of Medicine where he was also Associate Dean for Clinical Affairs.
 He subsequently received a master’s degree in medical management from the Tulane School of Public Health & Tropical Medicine.
 He is past chair of the Association of American Medical College’s Group on Faculty Practice and its subcommittee on Legislative and Regulatory Affairs, and serves on the Board of Governors of the National Patient Safety Foundation.
 He is a member of the American Medical Association’s CPT Editorial Panel and the American College of Surgeon’s General Surgery Coding and Reimbursement Committee.
 He also serves on the Board of Directors of the Pennsylvania Health Care Quality Alliance and is a member of the Editorial Advisory Board of the Pennsylvania Patient Safety Advisory.

 John Buckley is Chief Administrative Officer, Geisinger Northeast.
-As such, he is responsible for Geisinger Wyoming Valley Medical Center, which is comprised of two campuses in Wilkes-Barre, Geisinger Wyoming Valley Medical Center and Geisinger South Wilkes-Barre, our regional ambulatory care center in the Northeast.
+As such, he is responsible for two hospitals in Wilkes-Barre, Geisinger Wyoming Valley Medical Center and Geisinger South Wilkes-Barre, our regional ambulatory care center in the Northeast.
 He is involved in strategic planning, budgetary/capital planning, business/facility development, financial performance, clinical quality improvement, and compensation.
 Most recently, Mr. Buckley was Chief Executive Officer of Temple East, a 187-bed community hospital owned by Temple University Health System in Philadelphia.
 Previously, Mr. Buckley led Temple’s Strategic Resource Group, a team of professional staff members responsible for service line expansions and product line integration throughout the health system.
 Before joining Temple, John served as President & CEO of Pottstown Healthcare Corporation (Pottstown, PA); Chief Executive Officer for several hospitals managed by the Hospital Corporation of America/Quorum Health Resources; and as Associate Hospital Director at Hahnemann University Hospital (Philadelphia).

 A Fellow of the American College of Health Care Executives, Mr. Buckley earned an MBA in Health Administration from Temple University, and a BS in Economics from Widener University.